lleitep3/cardapio-online/packages/nginx/README.md

-# Cardapio online SERVER
+# Cardapio online PROXY

 ## Description

-It's the api for the cardapio online project.
+It's the proxy for the cardapio online project.

 ### Requirements
   - docker (all resources are conteinerized)